tombrille/svelteplot/src/routes/introduction/+page.md

 </Plot>
 ```

-Similarily you can enable the implicit grids by setting `grid` to `true`:
+Similarly, you can enable the implicit grids by setting `grid` to `true`:

 ```svelte
 <Plot grid>